dilmerv/UnityAudioSprectrum/README.md

-# UnityAudioSprectrum
+# UnityLWRPEssentials
-Unity3d Project demonstrating how to apply deformations on a mesh based on audio spectrum data read from mp3 files in project
+Unity Lightweight Render Pipeline with a variety of shader examples built in Shader Graph